 Deficiency Judgments: Money Banks Seek After Foreclosure or Repossession

-These judgments represent the money due when a foreclosure or other form of forced sale does not produce enough proceeds to cover the debt owed.
-Given the high mortgage and low real estate values in today’s market, deficiency judgments can be very large amounts, since they are overdue, they are immediately and fully enforceable court judgments.
+Deficiency judgments represent the money due when a foreclosure or other form of forced sale does not produce enough proceeds to cover the debt owed.
+Given the high debt due under most defaulted mortgages and low real estate values in today’s market, deficiency judgments can be very large amounts, since they are overdue, they are immediately and fully enforceable court judgments.

 In most Connecticut foreclosures you lose your house and still owe the bank for the remaining money borrowed, including interest, fees, costs and other bank charges.
 This is a disastrous result that is widespread throughout Connecticut and in the 40 other states that allow for deficiency judgments.

 Any bank that completes a foreclosure with a debt amount due that exceeds the value of the property can bring a Motion for Deficiency Judgment and preserve their right to sue for money “unpaid” if they file it within 30 days of the Foreclosure Judgment.